aysa2018/aysa2018.github.io/_posts/2023-05-04-example-presentation.md

 <section data-markdown>
   <textarea data-template>

-    ## A Taste of Asia: Separating the Authentic from the Adapted in UAE Restaurants
+    ## A Taste of Asia: Separating the Authentic from the Adapted in UAE Restaurants🥘

     ---
     ## Scope